Scripting interceptors

 ]

-to the view TestHostedFormView
+model to the TestHostedFormView

 using Safewhere.External.Interceptors;